-There is other evidence (scientific and anecdotal) to suggest that CBD oil for joint pain could lower inflammation and pain levels in humans with this condition.
-However, more proof is needed to definitely recommend CBD as a treatment for arthritis.
+Other evidence (scientific and anecdotal) suggests that CBD oil for joint pain could lower inflammation and pain levels in humans with this condition.
+However, more proof is needed to recommend CBD as a treatment for arthritis.

 Cancer and cancer treatment have been the subject of many CBD studies and research.

-Some studies point out that CBD could have tumour-shrinking properties, others that cannabis, in combination with opioids, might be more effective in treating cancer pain than opioids alone.
+Some studies point out that CBD could have tumour-shrinking properties; others that cannabis, combined with opioids, might be more effective in treating cancer pain than opioids alone.
 Evidence, however, is still inconclusive.

-Certain evidence suggests that CBD oil for pain relief could have a positive effect on migraines, such as a 2017 study which showed that a THC-CBD combination reduced migraine attacks by a staggering 40%.
+Certain evidence suggests that CBD oil for pain relief could positively affect migraines, such as a 2017 study that showed that a THC-CBD combination reduced migraine attacks by a staggering 40.4%.

 Several studies and surveys indicate that CBD could reduce fibromyalgia symptoms and the management of pain arising from this prevalent disease.

-Although not officially approved, there is a long list of athletes who use CBD following serious injuries (including concussions, fractures, and trauma) and long-term physical wear and tear.
+Although not officially approved, there is a long list of athletes who use CBD, such as George Kruis, James Haskell, Mike Tyson, and Megan Rapinoe.

 Many of them even advocate for CBD use as a safer and healthier alternative to traditional pain medication, such as NSAIDs and opioids.

 There are several ways to use cannabidiol for pain: